ankitpatidar3739/pdf-rag-chatbot/README.md

 Multi-turn chat is tricky — "Who wrote that?" doesn't make sense without knowing what "that" is.
 A separate LLM call condenses each follow-up question + chat history into a standalone question before retrieval.
 This keeps the retriever working correctly across turns.

----

-## ⚠️ Known Limitations

-- Scanned PDFs (images) won't work — need OCR first (add `pytesseract` for that)
-- Very large PDFs (200+ pages) will be slow to process on first load
-- FAISS index is in-memory — it resets on page refresh (add persistence with `faiss.write_index` for production)
-- Context window limits on 8B models mean very long answers can get cut off

----

 ## 🔮 Possible Extensions

 - [ ] Persistent vector store (save/load FAISS index to disk)